dannguyen/NICAR-Google-Refine/index.markdown

 ### Clustering

+I didn't have to get time to write out this very important section before the actual session.
 I'll fill this out more, but you can pretty much get the [complete scoop at my previous tutorial that uses the Dollars for Docs data](http://www.propublica.org/nerds/item/using-google-refine-for-data-cleaning "Chapter 1.
 Using Google Refine to Clean Messy Data - ProPublica").